How do you build an effective software development team and choose the right team members?

 An Agile software development team works faster and more nimbly than a team in a traditional top-down “waterfall” organization.
 The Agile team doesn’t require constant control.
 Team members know their roles, the process is transparent, and the members share a common goal.
 Teams work well together because they want to, not because they are forced.
 The Agile method guides the project manager to function more as a coach and a facilitator, rather than a traditional “boss.”

 The Agile method is different from traditional team organization.
 Where a traditional team may have several projects at once, an Agile team focuses on one project at a time.
 They are able to give all their attention to a single goal.
 Agile team members do not necessarily have rigid job roles and titles.
 Instead, the team members are valued for their skills and contributions to the project.

 To really understand Agile and why it works so well, it helps to know the Agile Manifesto.

 We are uncovering better ways of developing software by doing it and helping others do it.

 Through this work we have come to value:

 Working software over comprehensive documentation

 Using Agile methods allows teams to adapt and react to challenges in an organic and realistic manner.
 Why make the team servants to process and protocol?
 What’s the point of exhaustive documentation if the product doesn’t function as designed?
 Why should the development team and the customer be anything but collaborative?
 Shouldn’t a team function nimbly when faced with change?

-Agile works because it encourages collaboration, transparency and communication.
+Agile works because it encourages collaboration, transparency, and communication.
 Team members and stakeholders share a mission and values, so everyone is aiming for the same goal.
-Agile enables teams to work without traditional hierarchy.
+Agile enables teams to work without a traditional hierarchy.
 The team shares the same vision and objectives.
 The people are important, not the process.